 The University of the Third Age is a worldwide movement.
 Each U3A, nevertheless, is autonomous but able to enjoy the benefit of being part of a large, loose-knit association.

-U3A Albury Wodonga is affiliated with the Albury Wodonga Community College (AWCC) at 63 High Street, Wodonga.
-Most classes are held at the College, with some at the Commercial Club, Albury Library Museum and Trinity Uniting Church.
+Most classes are held at the Albury Wodonga Community College at 63 High Street, Wodonga, with some at the Commercial Club, Albury Library Museum and Trinity Uniting Church.

 Classes run during school terms, most weekly, some fortnightly or monthly.
 They range from gardening to games, philosophy to investment, book study, the environment, current affairs and so on.